 Having plenty of work from customers or clients is great, but getting paid in a timely manner is even better.
-Use these nine tips to get paid faster.
+Use these 10 tips to get paid faster.

 One problem that can hamper small businesses and independent contractors is how long it takes to get paid after they have delivered their products or services to their customers.
 Consumers and smaller businesses may have their own cash problems and pay very late or not at all.
 But even when your clients are government agencies or big corporations, there’s still a chance your payments can be delayed for weeks or even months in certain situations.
 Red tape and minor glitches can cause delays of six months or more between the time an invoice is supposed to get paid and when the check actually arrives.